jamalcwoods/IGME235/README.md

 Armed with your own Chaser Gear you set off to uncover the mysteries behind these wayward galaxy wanderers

 # Esthetics
-###### Will be using a bright cheery color palette, supported y a up-beat high-tempo soundtrack to set a mood of carefree fun in space
+###### Will be using a bright cheery color palette, supported by an up-beat high-tempo soundtrack to set a mood of carefree fun in space

 # Gameplay
 ### Mechanics